 It’s a common misconception amongst property investors: “never sell your property”.
 Although residential property investment requires a long-term outlook to ride out market fluctuations and maximise the effects of compound capital growth, even the best quality investment asset has a use-by date.
+If your investment goal is to hold properties as long as possible, with best rates and terms, learn more about Investors Choice Lending.

 Making room to move.